Skip to main content

 Create AWS role

-To create the access role, you select a trusted entity first.
+To create the access role, select a trusted entity first.

 1. Choose AWS account role.